makiki99/h3templates/templates/one_minute_madness/index.md

     * War Machine Factories
     * Cannon Yards
     * Refugee Camps
+    * Universities
+    * Witch Huts
 * Banned Spells:
-    * Tier 1: Protection from Water, View Air, View Earth
+    * Tier 1: Protection from Water, Protection from Fire, View Air, View Earth
-    * Tier 2: Disguise, Remove Obstacle
+    * Tier 2: Disguise, Remove Obstacle, Protection from Air
-    * Tier 3: Earthquake, Land Mine, Destroy Undead, Hypnotize, Mirth, Misfortune
+    * Tier 3: Protection from Earth, Land Mine, Destroy Undead, Hypnotize, Mirth, Misfortune
-    * Tier 4: Armageddon, Town Portal, Slayer, Fire Shield, Sorrow, Counterstrike
+    * Tier 4: Chain Lightning, Armageddon, Town Portal, Slayer, Fire Shield, Sorrow, Counterstrike
     * Tier 5: Dimension Door, Fly, Magic Mirror
 * Banned Artifacts:
     * Treasure: Ring of Vitality, Amulet of the Undertaker, Bird of Perception, Stoic Watchman, Legs of Legion, Necklace of Swiftness, Charm of Mana, Talisman of Mana, Pendant of Dispassion, Pendant of Free Will, Pendant of Life, Pendant of Death, Pendant of Total Recall, Pendant of Holiness,  Bow of Elven Cherrywood
-    * Minor: Emblem of Cognizance, Boots of Speed, Rib Cage Vampire's Cowl, Loins of Legion, Torso of Legion, Bowstring of the Unicorn's Mane, Inexhaustible Cart of Lumber, Inexhaustible Cart of Ore
+    * Minor: Charm of Eclipse, Seal of Sunset, Emblem of Cognizance, Boots of Speed, Rib Cage Vampire's Cowl, Loins of Legion, Torso of Legion, Bowstring of the Unicorn's Mane, Inexhaustible Cart of Lumber, Inexhaustible Cart of Ore
     * Major: Pendant of Second Sight, Dead Man's Boots, Ambassador's Sash, Wayfarer's Boots, Diplomat's Ring, Statesman's Medal, Orb of Silt, Orb of the Firmament, Orb of Driving Rain, Orb of Tempestous Fire, Arms of Legion, Head of Legion, Endless Bag of Gold, Endless Purse of Gold, Pendant of Negativity, Angel Feather Arrows, Ring of Infinite Gems, Eversmoking Ring of Sulfur, Everpouring Vial of Mercury, Everflowing Crystal Cloak, Cape of Silence, Targ of the Rampaging Ogre, Cape of Velocity
     * Relic: Angel Wings, Tome of Fire Magic, Tome of Air Magic, Tome of Water Magic, Tome of Earth Magic, Spellbinder's Hat, Endless Sack of Gold
 * Banned heroes: Ufretin, Piquedram, Solmyr, Ayden, Straker, Aislinn, Deemer, Giselle, Leena, Rion, Verdish